FERNS

 When watering, avoid watering overhead.
 Wetting the leaves repeatedly can cause browning and eventual plant decay.
 Instead, try watering from the bottom by placing your fern in a tray of water.
 The potting mix will soak the water up via the container drainage holes.

-Repotting: Repot every 2-3 years into a slightly larger container (1-2” increased diameter or depth).
+Repotting: Repot every 2-3 years to freshen and loosen potting mix.
+You may or may not need to repot into a slightly larger container (1-2” increased diameter or depth).
 Use a general purpose potting mix.

 Fertilizing: Either…